Aurorum-Studio/flarum-app/README.md

 * **Customize your app package name**
 * **Add custom functions to your generated app**

-Here is how the easier approach:
+Here is instruction of the command-line approach:
 1. Make sure you have Gradle installed on your device, to check if you have installed, or not, run the following command through the command line:

     >  gradlew -v